0X-JonMichaelGalindo/LimnJS/README.md

 *Note: Your entire factory code will appear in your final build, including comments.*

-The factory takes no parameters, but the function it returns takes:
+The factory accepts no parameters.
-- 1 parameter - the imports you specified (an empty object if you imported nothing)
-- ... - the parameters you specified.
+The function it returns accepts the parameters you specified.

 ```javascript
 Limn( "What.builders.makeSomething", {